What to Write in a Mother’s Day Card for Grandma

 Once you find the perfect choice, you can add your own decorations to the card or envelope before you send it off in the mail.
 Here are some ideas on how to decorate a premade Mother’s Day Card:

 - Doodle on the envelope: Sometimes a simple doodle is all it takes to make a purchased card look unique.
 Use your best cursive handwriting to pen her address, then add flowers, hearts, stars, or a border to the front and back of the envelope.
-She’ll love seeing your personal flair in her pile of mail; it’ll make her smile before she even opens the card!
+She’ll love seeing your personal flair and the name “Dear Grandma” in her pile of mail; it’ll make her smile before she even opens the card!

 - Include a photo: These days you probably keep most of your photos on your smartphone camera roll, but your grandma will appreciate it if you take the time to print a few and include them in the card.
 (Cue the refrigerator magnets!)
 You can even get really crafty and cut the faces out to customize the drawing on the card.